hannnmc/Budgit/README.md

 ## Background

-Budgit is a mobile/ desktop web application that allows you to simplfy the way you manage your expense and help you maximize your budget!
+Budgit is a mobile/ desktop web application that allows you to simplfy the way you manage your expenses and help you maximize your budget!
+Not sure when you'll finally be able to afford that trip or that sweet new ride?
+Budgit will help you figure that out in no time!

 ## Features

-Budgit allows you to -
+##### Budgit allows you to
 1. Track all expenses
 2. Visualize spending categories
 3. Track monthly subscriptions